 The muscle is shortened, the joints come a bit closer together and you just need to relax this baby.
-This is typical a day or two after the gym, after a long run or when starting up exercise again.
+This istypicallyl a day or two after the gym, after a long ru,n or when starting up exercise again.
 Muscles can and do get “tight” and some of the basic stuff from our high school track days still apply.
 Throw a little heat in there like a hot shower or manual work like a massage and man, “that feels gooooood”

-Stretch is definitely a treatment option for this type of tightness and moderately “OK” for warm up, as in, it wont hurt you.
-But here is better warmup ideas than stretch –it’s the future after all
+Stretch is definitely a treatment option for this type of tightness and moderately “OK” for warm-up, as in, it won’t hurt you.
+But there are better warmup ideas than a stretch –it’s the future after all

 But, I’d bet this is NOT what you have.

-If you’re to the point you’re seeking advice and medical healp, keep reading.
+If you’re to the point you’re seeking advice and medical help, keep reading.